Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

   * ``-fs host:port or local``. namenode to connect to.

   * ``-files file1,fil2,...``. comma-separated files to be made available to jobs.
-Each file is URI to the file or archive that you have already uploaded to HDFS.
+Each file is a path to the local file or archive.

   * ``-libjars file1,file2,...``. comma-separated jar files to include in the classpath.
 Each jar is URI to the file or archive that you have already